 It is best *never* to send a request letter to Italy written entirely by using a computer translation.
-It will sound funny/strange to them.
+It will sound weird, funny or strange to them.
 If you do not read & write Italian, (simple, grammar school level is okay) then the best way is to use the Italian Form Letter examples, which are found on various sites.
 Most of the non-commercial self-help Italian Form Letters are linked to this website on the Italian Genealogy Help page: http://www.angelfire.com/ok3/pearlsofwisdom/italy_tools.html#italian.form.letters

 Finding general location addresses for your letters to Italy